-As the berries begin to develop in size, they need nourishment.
-During the summer months, fertilizer is applied to bog areas to encourage growth.
-Careful consideration is needed to encourage fruit growth over vine growth.
+As the berries begin to grow, they need nourishment.
+We fertilize with precision to encourage fruit growth over vine growth.

 Consistent with industry best management practices, we use Integrated Pest Management (IPM) techniques as an ecological approach to pest control.
 IPM includes a combination of biological, cultural, or chemical control methods.
-Throughout the spring and summer, trained IPM scouts use insect nets to monitor pest activity.
-This helps to determine if individual insect presence meets a threshold where treatment is necessary.
-Insecticides and fungicides may be applied during the summer months to control or prevent serious damage caused by various insects and diseases.
 Pesticides are only used when necessary and are applied by state-certified applicators.